Research Techniques

 Behavior

 Most of the questions that we ask in the lab center around exploring the neural mechanisms of behavioral phenomena that have been observed in humans.
-Before we can begin to explore how the brain mediates these behaviors we must first find a reliable way to obverse and quantitate these behaviors in rodents.
+Before we can begin to explore how the brain mediates these behaviors we must first find a reliable way to observe and quantitate these behaviors in rodents.
 To achieve this, we use a wide array of behavioral assays including Pavlovian and operant conditioning, and behavioral economics analyses.
 We leverage existing behavioral models, but also try to think outside the box to create new approaches, analyses, and interpretations for rodent behaviors.
 We view behavior as the most fundamental and indispensable technique in our repertoire, as the validity of our investigations of the brain are only as relevant as the behavioral paradigm they are conducted in.

 A Cortical-Brainstem Circuit Predicts and Governs Compulsive Alcohol Drinking ➟